AdobeDocs/frameio-api/src/pages/guides/Zapier/Migrating from Legacy to V4/index.md

 ### What to Include

 When requesting features or reporting issues:

-- Describe the specific workflow you're trying to achieve
+- Describe the specific workflow you're trying to achieve, the error you're seeing, or where you're getting stuck
-- Let us know if this worked in the legacy version
+- Let us know if this worked in the legacy version or if this is a new V4-specific feature
-- Share your use case
+- If the issue is with one of our new templates, or a custom workflow you've set up from scratch

 **We're committed to making V4 the best possible experience** and regularly add new features based on user feedback.
 Your input directly influences our development roadmap.